abuseofnotation/category-theory-illustrated/_chapters/10_functors.md

 The problem with categorical isomorphisms
 ---

 By examining them more closely, we realize that categorical isomorphisms are not so hard to define.
 However there is another issue with them, namely that they *don't capture the essence of what categorical equality should be*.
 I have devised a very good and intuitive explanation why is it the case, that this ~~margin~~ section is too narrow to contain.
+So we will leave it for the next chapter, where we will also devise a more apt way to define a *two-way connection* between categories.

-In the next chapter we will devise a more apt way to define a *two-way connection* between categories.
-But for this, we need to first examine *one-way connections* between them, i.e. *functors*.
+But first, we need to examine *one-way connections* between them, i.e. *functors*.

 PS: Categorical isomorphisms are also *very rare in practice* --- the only one that comes to mind me is the Curry-Howard-Lambek isomorphism from the previous chapter.
 That's because if two categories are isomorphic then there is no reason at all to treat them as different categories --- they are one and the same.